Skip to main content

 }

-The response depends on the type of bridge and is explained in detail in the specific bridge explanation below the Bridges Section
+The response depends on the type of bridge and is explained in detail in the specific bridge documentation Bridges Section

 Example of getStatus: